sjoerdvankreel/firefly-synth-2/static/Manual.md

 Distance (specified in times the osci frequency) and decay control the frequency and amplitude of consecutive sines.<br/>
 Overtones mode allows to explicitly specify the number of sines generated.<br/>
 Bandwidth mode allows to specify a range between base frequency only (0%) or all the way up to Nyquist/half-sample-rate (100%).<br/>

-The DSF generator is based on [https://www.verklagekasper.de/synths/dsfsynthesis/dsfsynthesis.html](https://www.verklagekasper.de/synths/dsfsynthesis/dsfsynthesis.html).
+The DSF generator is based on [https://www.verklagekasper.de/synths/dsfsynthesis/dsfsynthesis.html](https://www.verklagekasper.de/synths/dsfsynthesis/dsfsynthesis.html).<br/>
+All others can be found over here [https://www.taletn.com/reaper/mono_synth](https://www.taletn.com/reaper/mono_synth).

 #### FM section